 - A market for scoring function evaluations, in which evaluators are rewarded with incentives, can be generated.

 - A contest, in which teams of users submit scoring functions and evaluate each other’s scoring functions, can be run.

-Would Google open up evaluation of search results to the public at large, with the possibility of incentives as a draw?
+Would Google open up the evaluation of search results to the public at large, with the possibility of incentives as a draw?

-Those might include doing things like giving different weights to words found within a page title, or within anchor text pointing to a page, or whether terms from queries are found in the title, or in a URL of a page in the search result, or in the body of a result, or even how many times a term can appear within the body of a page before subsequent appearances of that term are discounted.
+Those might include doing things like giving different weights to words found within a page title, or within anchor text pointing to a page, or whether terms from queries are found in the title, or a URL of a page in the search result, or the body of a result, or even how many times a term can appear within the body of a page before subsequent appearances of that term are discounted.

 The patent goes into detail on different types of signals that might be involved in ranking pages in search results, such as: